Adam Carse

-Education
+Life

 Born in Newcastle upon Tyne, Carse received his first musical education in Hanover in 1893, and from 1894-1903 was a Macfarren scholar at the Royal Academy of Music, London where he studied composition with Frederick Corder.
 He received the 1902 medal from the Worshipful Company of Musicians, handed to the best student of the academy.
 He was assistant music master at Winchester College between 1909 and 1922, then returning to the Academy as Professor of Harmony and Counterpoint until 1940.